My bread bakers have been busy! These are loaves they baked from my previous post for No-Knead…

 How to Use Yeast Water

-Below is my basic long-rise artisan bread recipe with Yeast Water.
+Below is my basic long-rise artisan bread recipe with Yeast Water (YW).
 If you’re familiar with the popular New York Times No Knead Bread recipe, that one is also a good first recipe to bake with yeast water.
 I’ve written how to adapt that recipe to yeast water in my Easiest Ever No-Knead Bread.
 Or use other recipes like those in my favorite book Flour Water Salt Yeast by Ken Forkish, and substitute YW for the dry yeast by replacing 100 to 200grams of the total water with yeast water.
 The amount can be adjusted based on time and temperature for rising.
 IE: for warmer room temps (above 75F), use a little less YW vs tap water; cooler room temp use a little higher percentage YW, and expect a slightly slower rise.

-Basic Recipe for Yeast Water Artisan Bread
+Yeast Water Artisan Bread (2.0 version)

 Equipment